-Did I say “might” ?
-Well, some longboarders do succeed in taking their board on the plane as carry on.
-It all depends on your specific airline, how early you check in, how bulky your board is (decks over 38″ are typically not accepted as carry on), whether it’s disassembled, etc. See this article for more about flying with a longboard.
+Did I say “may”?
+Well, some longboarders do succeed in taking their board on the plane as carry-on.
+It all depends on the airline, how early you check in, how bulky your board is (decks over 38″ are typically not accepted as carry-on), whether it’s partly disassembled, etc. See this article for more about flying with a longboard.

 Here again, there aren’t that many options when it comes to longboard travel bags (of course you can use a snowboard travel case but those are generally significantly bulkier).

-The Sector 9 “The Field” bag (Amazon link) is a quality option for traveling.
+The Sector 9 “The Field” bag (Amazon) is a nice quality option for traveling.
 It’s big enough to fit a 40+” longboard and a helmet (there’s a special pouch for that), knee pads, elbow pads, clothes, shoes, and more – or, two 45″ longboards (no helmet) and some additional stuff.

-The bag contains a removable inner shoulder bag – although not of the greatest quality.
-A great advantage of this bag is that it actually converts into a smaller backpack !
-The shoulder straps and backpack straps are nice and strong.
-Figuring out how to use the conversion options (straps, rings, components) is a bit of a hassle.
+The bag contains a removable inner shoulder bag (although it’s not the greatest quality).
+Perhaps the biggest strength of this bag is that it actually converts into a smaller backpack.
+Also, the shoulder straps and backpack straps are nice and strong.
+Figuring out how to use the conversion options (straps, rings, components) is a bit of a hassle, though.